laukstein/ajax-seo/README.md

  -  Change your server `$path` in index.php
  -  Add your MySQL settings in connect.php
- -  Run jsonp_ajax_seo.sql SQL queries on your database (through phpMyAdmin)
+ -  Run ajax_seo.sql SQL queries on your database (through phpMyAdmin)

 > jQuery Address Plugin based on <https://github.com/asual/jquery-address>